Find cheap hotels in Oxford with TravelSupermarket and savour a short break in one of England’s trendiest historic cities...

-Some of the very finest hotels in Oxford are on the outskirts of the city, surrounded by lush countryside, and offering excellent dining and sumptuous rooms.
+Some of the best accommodation in Oxford is on the outskirts of the city, surrounded by lush countryside, and offering excellent dining and sumptuous rooms.
 These hotels can easily be reached by car.
 However, if you want to see Oxford at its best, stay as centrally as possible so that you can hit the sights early, before day-trippers and students take over the streets.

 For well-known hotel brands look out for Malmaison, Travelodge, Holiday Inn Express, Premier Inn, Best Western, De Vere, Macdonald, Mercure and Holiday Inn.

-Pick a central Oxford hotel and you can reach any of these crowd-pleasers with ease...
+Pick a hotel in Oxford city centre and you can reach any of these crowd-pleasers with ease...

 Top five attractions